iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_23xx_family.rst

 ********************************************

 The Vertiq 23-XX family does not support any connectors, and only accepts direct soldering to the exposed pads.

+More information about your module's electrical characteristics and connections can be found in the datasheet provided :ref:`below <23_datasheets>`.

 .. note::
         It is highly recommended for your and your module's safety that you shroud all connections with the supplied heat shrink.